Access4all/a11y-checklist/en/wcag/1.4.13-content-on-hover-or-focus/README.md

 ## Understanding (long)

-Elements that are shown or hidden by the user's interaction (e.g. tooltips, see **✅-107 QuickInfos / Toggletips**) can be confusing if they do not behave and operate predictably.
+Elements that are shown or hidden by the user's interaction (e.g. tooltips, see [✅ QuickInfos / Toggletips](/en/wcag/4.1.2a-advanced-controls-widgets/quickinfos-toggletips)) can be confusing if they do not behave and operate predictably.
 Additional content that appears when the mouse pointer or keyboard is focussed is particularly problematic for people with visual impairments who work with high zoom magnification.

 The following aspects must be taken into account: